Thousand Trails

-Thousand Trails is a membership campground company operating private trailer park and campground resorts (referred to as "preserves" in company parlance) in the United States and Canada.
-As of 2010, the company claimed to have 130,000 "member families" and over 80 preserves in 23 states and the Canadian province of British Columbia.
+Thousand Trails is a membership campground company operating private trailer park and campground resorts (sometimes referred to as "preserves" in company parlance) in the United States and Canada.
+As of 2014, the company claimed to have more than 100,000 member families and guests, and over 80 locations in 22 states and the Canadian province of British Columbia.
 Members typically pay a one-time membership fee and annual dues to use Thousand Trails campgrounds, which tend to cater to the owners of recreational vehicles.
 Over the years, Thousand Trails has offered different types of memberships.
 Some memberships allow members to have longer continuous stays at a campground and grant access to a greater number of campgrounds.

 History

+Under Milt Kuolt (1969–1981) and Jim Jensen (1981–1981)

 The company was founded by Milt Kuolt in 1969 with one campground in Chehalis, Washington, officially opening in 1972.
 In 1979, Kuolt made Thousand Trails a publicly traded corporation.
 Kuolt would go on to found the airline Horizon Air, which he sold in 1986 to Alaska Airlines.

+Part of USTrails (1991–2003)

 In 1991, Thousand Trails and another membership campground company, NACO (National American Corporation), both came under the umbrella of the newly formed USTrails, Inc. (which took the name Thousand Trails, Inc., in 1996).
 Concurrent with this consolidation, USTrails filed for Chapter 11 bankruptcy in May 1991.